enordquist/enordquist.github.io/_research/5-md.md

 }
 $$

-This means that a lot of the world's supercomputer time is spent on MD and similar calculations.
-It's a wonderful mystery still what connections lie between these evocatively similar relationships.<br> <br>
+This means that a lot of the world's supercomputer time is spent similar calculations whether astrophysical or biophysical.
+It is still an evocative mystery why there is this symmetry between the forces acting on stars and on atoms.<br> <br>
 </div>

 If you want to get an idea about how MD works, you can play with this free, online [interactive MD simulator](https://physics.weber.edu/schroeder/md/), or you can fall down the [MD Wikipedia rabbit hole](https://en.wikipedia.org/wiki/Molecular_dynamics).